ASSIST Team (Autism Spectrum Service for Information Support and Training)

 The aim of the ASSIST service is to work in a proactive, supportive and preventative way with families and providers, so that autistic children and young people living in the Wokingham Borough can be the best they can be.

 The approach to intervention is holistic, creative and directed by the needs of the individual and those around them.
-The service provides information, support and training to assist children and their families both pre and post diagnosis.
+The service provides information, support and training to assist children, young people and their families both pre and post diagnosis.

 A key aim of the service is to build capacity.
 ASSIST are always looking at ways to work with many to share knowledge and skills that enhance the understanding of autism.